Skip to Content

 1. Unapproved Animals on Texas State Property

 Owners must remove unapproved animals from Texas State property immediately.
-Violation of this policy will subject staff or faculty to disciplinary provisions, as indicated in UPPS No. 04.04.40, Disciplining and Terminating Staff Employees.
+Violation of this policy will subject staff or faculty to disciplinary provisions, as indicated in UPPS No. 04.04.40, Disciplining and Terminating Employees.
 Faculty are subject to the Texas State University System Rules and Regulations, Chapter V, Section 4.51 (c).
 Texas State will hold policy violators liable for their animal’s actions including damage to property or injury or death to persons.
-In addition, student violators are subject to sanctions up to and including their suspension from Texas State.
+In addition, student violators are subject to sanctions up to and including suspension from Texas State.

 2. Misrepresentation of Service Animal Status